 The wider Hunter region includes historic towns and villages, vineyards and the thoroughbred horse studs of the Upper Hunter.
-Also the Broke-Fordwich area (a designated wine sub-region in its own right) and National Parks such as the stunning Barrington Tops.
-The geographical area includes Cessnock, Dungog, Gloucester, Great Lakes, Lake Macquarie, Maitland, Muswellbrook, Newcastle, Port Stephens Singleton and the Upper Hunter.
-Newcastle, on the coast, is the capital.
+Also the Broke-Fordwich area (a wine sub-region in its own right) and nearby National Parks.

-Broke Road – Pokolbin is at the heart of the Hunter, densely packed with vineyards and accommodation against a backdrop of the Brokenback ranges to the west and the Barringtons in the distance to the north.
+Broke Road – Pokolbin is at the heart of the Hunter, densely populated with vineyards and accommodation against a backdrop of the Brokenback ranges to the west and the Barrington Tops range in the distance to the north.

 Mount View is a high point from which to appreciate something of the scope of The Hunter Valley.
-It’s a winding, unsealed road (in parts) which rewards with stunning views and a collection of renowned vineyards and restaurants.
+It’s a winding, unsealed road (in parts) and rewarding with stunning views and a collection of renowned vineyards and restaurants.

-Broke-Fordwich at the western end of Broke Road, is a designated wine sub-region in its own right and home of wineries and restaurants including Margan, a favourite cellar door/food and wine destination.
+Broke-Fordwich at the western end of Broke Road, home to wineries and restaurants including Margan.
+Also Winmark Wines, specialising in Chardonnay with a lovely cellar door, art gallery and accommodation.

-Lovedale is a gateway to The Hunter Valley as there’s an exit here from the Hunter Expressway.
-Lovedale has its own touring routes, galleries, cafes, restaurants and vineyards – it has its own Lovedale Long Lunch event over the third weekend of May.
-This is an area you’ll drift over on a hot air balloon flight looking down on vineyards and open paddocks which are home to big mobs of kangaroos.
+Lovedale is a gateway to The Hunter Valley with an exit from the Hunter Expressway.
+Lovedale has its own touring routes, galleries, cafes, restaurants and vineyards and Lovedale Long Lunch event in May.
+Drift over on a hot air balloon flight looking down on vineyards and paddocks with big mobs of kangaroos.

-Wollombi is the sort of boutique historic village visitors dream of finding in Australia – a feature of the convict-built Great North Road, tiny and picture-perfect with a handful of stone and timber buildings.
-There are two historic churches (duck into St Michael’s to see the beautiful stained glass windows and friezes), the excellent Endeavour Museum, restaurant/pub/cafe dining, Twine Home Store, Wollombi General Store, The Forge and Noyce Brothers’ cellar door.
-There’s a book cafe and the cultural centre, The Little Yengo Room, selling Aboriginal art.
+Wollombi is the sort of boutique historic village visitors dream of finding in Australia because it’s tiny and picture-perfect with a handful of stone and timber buildings on the convict-built Great North Road, There are two historic churches – duck into St Michael’s to see beautiful stained glass windows and friezes.
+Explore the Endeavour Museum, enjoy restaurant/pub/cafe dining and shop at Twine Home Store, Wollombi General Store and The Forge.
+Also visit Noyce Brothers’ cellar door for wine tasting, the Blender Gallery rock star photo gallery, the Little Yengo Room for Aboriginal art and Roadside Gallery.